 If we are compelled to be serious, Cordelia’s vast years of experience in the commercial property field, in large city firms and high street practices, means she gets what’s important to her clients, she understands what they really want to know and she can tell them in non-legalistic, plain English.
 Having a builder/developer husband she has first-hand experience at the coal face and knows what clients in that position need to know and how to explain it to them.
 That doesn’t mean that the legal nitty gritty stuff isn’t important, it absolutely is, but you can leave all that to Cordelia and she’ll listen to what you need and get the deal done for you.

 There will be some boring stuff to tell you, its not all bright lights and excitement in the commercial property world, but with her candour and frank no-nonsense manner it should just about be bearable.

 Alistair has a background in commercial property and corporate/commercial work in both private practice and in-house in a range of public sector organisations.
-Formally a fan of complex commercial leases and development agreements, more recently Alistair has developed a fondness for regulatory issues, including things like GDPR, which bore most right-minded people senseless.
-A s a result, Alistair helps with compliance matters for the firm.
+Formerly a fan of complex commercial leases and development agreements, more recently Alistair has developed a fondness for regulatory issues, including things like GDPR, which bore most right-minded people senseless.
+As a result, Alistair helps with compliance matters for the firm.